 Is making French friends a mystery to you?

-Now it is a whole other story and the pandemics definitely doesn’t make it any easier!
-If you have arrived in France this year, the possibility to connect with French people during a pandemics was more than a challenge.
-With this new year, arrive new hopes and also opportunities to socialize more.
-Let’s all be optimistic!
+Now it is a whole other story and the pandemics don’t make it any easier!
+If you have arrived in France recently, the possibility to connect with French people during a pandemics is more than a challenge.
+But things seem to be loosening now.
+Let’s be optimistic!

 The Expat loneliness